 Our commitment to Green IT

-OVH, JustHostMe’s partner has been committed to reducing energy consumption in their datacentres since 2003, notably by designing and exclusive liquid server cooling system.
-As a hosting provider, OVH never ceases to invent new ways of reducing the quantity of electricity needed to run its datacentres.
-This keeps the cost of powering the server down and saving can be passed on to the customers.
+OVH, JustHostMe’s partner has been committed to reducing energy consumption in their data centres since 2003, notably by designing and exclusive liquid server cooling system.
+As a data centre, OVH never ceases to invent new ways of reducing the quantity of electricity needed to run its data centres.
+This keeps the cost of powering the server down and the saving can be passed on to the customers.

 In-house development of exclusive cooling systems

 Savings made reflected in the price of servers